 We evaluated test-time robustness across three representative downstream task types: tumor segmentation (BraTS2021), neurodegenerative classification (ADNI), and brain age regression.
 These tasks span dense spatial prediction, categorical inference, and continuous biomarker estimation.

-All models (BrainDINO, BrainIAC, BM-MAE, BrainMVP, and DINOv3 where applicable) were assessed at full-data training ratio (1.0).
+All four brain-MRI-pretrained models (BrainDINO, BrainIAC, BM-MAE, and BrainMVP) were assessed at full-data training ratio (1.0); the natural-image-pretrained DINOv3 was not included in the perturbation analysis.
 Segmentation performance was measured using Dice for WT, TC, and ET; classification was evaluated using macro-AUC; regression was evaluated using MAE.

 Perturbations were applied to raw MRI volumes prior to preprocessing and inference, without additional training or test-time adaptation.
 Only one perturbation type was applied at a time.
 We examined contrast shift via gamma correction ($\gamma \in \{0.5,0.8,1.0,1.2,1.5,2.0\}$), Gibbs artifact via k-space truncation ($\alpha \in \{0.0,0.1,0.2,0.3,0.4\}$), and bias field via smooth multiplicative RF inhomogeneity ($s \in \{0.0,0.1,0.2,0.3,0.4\}$), where the zero or unity value corresponds to the clean condition.